Kasey Kahne: Hendrick Motorsports (2012–2017)

 Kahne's season also started with a number of run-ins with Kyle Busch, who wrecked him in three of the first eleven races: at the Daytona 500, Kahne was running in the top-five when Busch turned him approaching turn 1 on lap 33, resulting in a seven-car wreck also collecting Tony Stewart, Juan Pablo Montoya, Jamie McMurray, and other cars.
 At Talladega, on lap 43, Kahne was in the outside lane when Busch turned him into the wall again heading towards turn 1.
 Kahne bounced off the wall and back into Busch and collected an additional fourteen cars, including Kevin Harvick, David Reutimann, Brian Vickers, Tony Stewart, Marcos Ambrose, Greg Biffle, Jeff Burton, Casey Mears, Jamie McMurray, Jeff Gordon, Kurt Busch, David Stremme, and Scott Speed.
 Later, at Darlington, another incident happened when Busch sent Kahne into the wall while being challenged for the lead late in the race, causing a caution.
 At the Coca-Cola 600, Kahne had influenza and there was doubt he could finish the race.
-This didn't stop him from leading the most laps and nearly winning the race, but Kevin Harvick got by him on a restart with eleven laps to go.
+This did not stop him from leading the most laps and nearly winning the race, but Kevin Harvick got by him on a restart with eleven laps to go.
 At Michigan, Kahne led the race, but slid into the turn 2 wall, and the car caught fire.
 Kahne finished 38th and dropped down four spots in the points standings to twelfth.

 Following the retirement at Michigan, Kahne rebounded with a sixth-place finish at Sonoma and an eleventh place finish at Kentucky.
 At Daytona, Kahne was running behind Jimmie Johnson for most of the race until he got tagged by Marcos Ambrose on a late restart, sending him into the inside wall on the back straightaway and relegating him to a 32nd-place finish.
 This was followed by an eleventh place finish at New Hampshire and a third place finish at Indianapolis.

 At Pocono in August, Kahne started eighteenth.
 He led 66 laps of the race and was involved in a tight battle with Tony Stewart for the lead in the final laps.
 A decision by Gordon to take the final restart on lap 158 on the inside lane gave Kahne the opportunity to draft past Gordon in turn 1 and then sail away to his second career Pocono race victory and second win of the 2013 season, bringing him up to eighth place in the points.
-His form didn't carry to Watkins Glen, though, where he was wrecked by Matt Kenseth on a late restart that saw him collide with Dale Earnhardt Jr. and finish 34th.
+His form did not carry to Watkins Glen, though, where he was wrecked by Matt Kenseth on a late restart that saw him collide with Dale Earnhardt Jr. and finish 34th.
 Kahne then had a seventh place finish at Michigan, and then a runner-up finish at Bristol behind Kenseth for the third time in 2013.